xsankar/Awesome-Awesome-LLM/README.md

 ## Awesome-Awesome-LLM
 * Double Integral !
-Portal for all awesome-LLM* repos i.e. AIWizards: Generative Spells in Papers
+Portal for all awesome-LLM* repos i.e. _*"AIWizards: Generative Spells in Papers"*_
 ***
 ## List of my awesome-llm-* repositories (A TOC for my curations)
 * I had ~400 tabs on my browser and pages of links in my Oomnioutliner.
 So I decided to create a hierarcy and organization !